 ( dɪmɛnʃə; -ʃɪə )

 (Pathology) a state of serious emotional and mental deterioration, of organic or functional origin

 (dɪˈmɛn ʃə, -ʃi ə)

-severely impaired memory and reasoning ability, usu. with disturbed behavior, associated with damaged brain tissue.
+memory capacity and reasoning badly damaged, usu.
+With altered behavior, associated with damaged brain tissue.